 It is unusual for a tire to blow out while driving, especially if the tires are maintained properly.
-See Tires \Rightarrow 301.
+See Tires ⇒ 319.
 If air goes out of a tire, it is much more likely to leak out slowly.
-But if there ever is a blowout, here are a few tips about what to expect and what to do:
+But if there is ever a blowout, here are a few tips about what to expect and what to do: